Bettina Arndt discusses what men wish women knew about sex.

 There’s nothing better than a lusty, loving relationship to ward off the frustrations of this stage of life.
 In his novel, The Dying Animal, Philip Roth has his narrator talking about life’s compensations like children and money.
 He concludes that these compensations help “but [are] nothing like the other thing.
 Because the other thing is based in your physical being, in the flesh that is born and the flesh that dies.
 Because only when you f—ck is everything you dislike in life and everything by which you are defeated in life purely, if momentarily, revenged.”

-Starting out as a clinical psychologist, Bettina Arndt was one of Australia’s first sex therapists.
-Bettina then became a social commentator writing mainly on men’s issues, the subject of her new vlogs on YouTube.
+Bettina Arndt was one of Australia’s first sex therapists.
+Bettina then became a social commentator writing mainly on men’s issues.
 She’s also working as an online dating coach.

 Join YOURLifeChoices, it’s free